-Nuts and seeds – Almonds, flaxseeds and walnuts are packed with calcium, vitamin D and omega-3 fatty acids, which boost bone health.
+Nuts and seeds – Almonds, flaxseeds, and walnuts are packed with calcium, vitamin D, and omega-3 fatty acids, which boost bone health.

-Egg yolk – Egg yolk provides 6 per cent of our daily vitamin D requirement, which plays a vital role in the absorption of calcium and maintains bone density.
+Egg yolk – Egg yolk provides 6 percent of our daily vitamin D requirement, which plays a vital role in the absorption of calcium and maintains bone density.

-Yoghurt and cheese – Dairy products like yoghurt and cheese often come packed with calcium and vitamin D as well as proteins and other vitamins that the body needs for the upkeep of our bones.
+Yoghurt and cheese – Dairy products like yogurt and cheese often come packed with calcium and vitamin D as well as proteins and other vitamins that the body needs for the upkeep of our bones.

 Pumpkin and sunflower seeds – Pumpkin seeds and sunflower seeds are some of the richest natural sources of magnesium, which activates the enzymes for bone formation.

 Fish – Sardines are rich in vitamin D and calcium, which play an important role in bone development.
-Salmon is another vital food component for healthy bones as it contains omega-3 fatty acids, vitamins and calcium.
+Salmon is another vital food component for healthy bones as it contains omega-3 fatty acids, vitamins, and calcium.

-Vegetables – Leafy greens, roots and stalks (containing iron, calcium, vitamins K and C), together with protein, help develop the collagen matrix for stronger bones.
+Vegetables – Leafy greens, roots, and stalks (containing iron, calcium, vitamins K and C), together with protein, help develop the collagen matrix for stronger bones.